 Overview.
 In connection with the Framework Transactions (which are described below under "-Setting Executive Compensation"), we entered into employment agreements with each of Stuart A. Tanz, our President and Chief Executive Officer, and Richard A. Baker, the Chairman of our board of directors.
 On November 17, 2009, we appointed Richard K. Schoebel as our Chief Operating Officer and entered into an employment agreement with Mr. Schoebel that became effective as of November 30, 2009.
 On April 2, 2012, we entered into a letter agreement with Mr. Baker which provided that he would transition from Executive Chairman to non-executive Chairman of our board of directors and amended Mr. Baker's compensation arrangements.
 On November 19, 2012, we appointed Michael B. Haines as our Chief Financial Officer, effective December 1, 2012, and entered into an employment agreement with Mr. Haines that became effective as of November 25, 2012.
 On March 21, 2017, we modified the terms of the initial employment agreements of each of Messrs.
 Tanz, Schoebel and Haines and entered into new employment agreements with such executive officers.
 For a detailed description of the modifications to the employment agreements of Messrs.
+Tanz, Schoebel and Haines, see "-Setting Executive Compensation."
+Each of Messrs.
 Tanz, Schoebel and Haines is referred to herein as a "named executive officer."
 In addition, although Mr. Baker does not hold any executive office with our Company, due to the nature of his letter agreement and the compensation he is entitled to earn under such agreement, we also refer to Mr. Baker herein as a "named executive officer."
-See "-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements."